TedTschopp/tedt.org/_posts/Gamma World/Bahrz.md

 ---
+ID: 71041
 layout: GammaWorld
-categories:
+categories: '{Gamma World, Beastiary}'
-- Gamma World
-- Gamma World Bestiary
-- Bestiary
+guid: 234249e9-794b-498f-a76b-22a911cbb873
-date: '2023-02-08T00:16:44.841Z'
+date: '2023-02-09T16:46:31.476Z'
 title: Bahrz
-GenericName: ''
-Name: Bahrz
-Common_Name: ''
-Other_Names: ''
-Generic_Name: ''
-Source: MM2
-Author: Dirk T. Collins
-MCC Race: Animal
-Role_In_Gamma_World: ''
-Number_Appearing_Dice: 1d4
-Morale: '7'
-Hit_Dice: '6'
-Armor: '2'
-Control: ''
-Sensors: ''
-Power: ''
-Land_Speed: 6/600/12
-Air_Speed: ''
-Water_Speed: ''
-Burrowing_Speed: ''
-Climbing_Speed: ''
-Wheeled_Speed: ''
-Tread_Speed: ''
-Rotors_Speed: ''
-Hoverfan_Speed: ''
-Gav_Pod_Speed: ''
-PS: '16'
-DX: '9'
-CN: '10'
-MS: '12'
-CH: '7'
-IN: '16'
-Brain-CPU Type: ''
-Attack_1: 2 Claws (4)
-Attack_2: 1 Bite (6)
-Attack_3: 1 Hug (18)
-Mutations: Regeneration; Light Generation; Chameleon Powers; Partial Carapace; Mental Control; Heightened Intelligence x2; Teleportation
-Size: Large
-Size_Measurement: 2m
-Frequency: Uncommon
-Organization: ''
-Activity_Cycle: ''
-Diet: Omnivore
-Tech_Level: '2'
-Tech_Max: '4'
-Artifacts: ''
-Habitat: Mountains and Forests
-Base_Stock: Brown Bear
-Robot_Classification: ''
-Status: ''
-Mission: ''
-Description: There is always a 40% chance there are 1d4 additional bears in the immediate vicinity of a Bahrz as the Bahrz has taken upon itself the task of serving as a protector for the normal bear population.
+creature_name_index: Bahrz
+notes: ''
+genericname: ''
+creature_name: Bahrz
+common_name: ''
+other_names: ''
+generic_name: ''
+source: MM2
+author: ''
+name: Dirk T. Collins
+url: ''
+avatar: ''
+mcc_race: Animal
+role_in_gamma_world: ''
+number_appearing_dice: 1d4
+morale: '7'
+hit_dice: '6'
+armor: '2'
+control: ''
+sensors: ''
+power: ''
+land_speed: 6/600/12
+air_speed: ''
+water_speed: ''
+burrowing_speed: ''
+climbing_speed: ''
+wheeled_speed: ''
+tread_speed: ''
+rotors_speed: ''
+hoverfan_speed: ''
+gav_pod_speed: ''
+ps: '16'
+dx: '9'
+cn: '10'
+ms: '12'
+ch: '7'
+in: '16'
+brain-cpu type: ''
+attack_1: 2 Claws (4)
+attack_2: 1 Bite (6)
+attack_3: 1 Hug (18)
+mutations: Regeneration; Light Generation; Chameleon Powers; Partial Carapace; Mental Control; Heightened Intelligence x2; Teleportation
+size: Large
+size_measurement: 2m
+frequency: Uncommon
+organization: ''
+activity_cycle: ''
+diet: Omnivore
+tech_level: '2'
+tech_max: '4'
+artifacts: ''
+habitat: Mountains and Forests
+base_stock: Brown Bear
+robot_classification: ''
+status: ''
+mission: ''
+description: There is always a 40% chance there are 1d4 additional bears in the immediate vicinity of a Bahrz as the Bahrz has taken upon itself the task of serving as a protector for the normal bear population.
 When encountering any bears in the Rocky Mountains, there is also a 10% chance one or more Bahrz are present as well.
 Bahrz sometimes will go into population centers to trade information for goods and services.
   Bahrz are especially aggressive with hunters and trappers.
-Equipment: ''
+equipment: ''
-Reactions: ''
+reactions: ''
-Behavior: These Intelligent black bears are fearsome opponents if provoked with the ability to camouflage itself and blend into the surrounding terrain, and with the ability to regenerate up to 30 hit points a day.
+behavior: These Intelligent black bears are fearsome opponents if provoked with the ability to camouflage itself and blend into the surrounding terrain, and with the ability to regenerate up to 30 hit points a day.
 The Bahrz have a protective armored shell around their ribcage and upper back as well.
 In Combat the Bahrz preferred